edgedb/edgedb/docs/guides/tutorials/rust_axum.rst

 new weather information.
 But we'd also like users to be able to add and remove cities, and Axum will allow us to add some endpoints to make this happen.
-To start, we'll put a ``menu()`` function together that simply lists the endpoints so that the user knows what options are available.
-Note that the function is an ``async fn`` because Axum requires all routes to be handled by an async function (or closure).
+To start, we'll put a ``menu()`` function together that simply lists the endpoints so that the user knows what options are available when they access ``http://localhost:3000/``.
+Note that the function is an ``async fn`` despite not having any async code because Axum requires all routes to be handled by an async function (or closure).

 .. code-block:: rust